Death Without a Will - Intestacy

 All |

 Yes.
 If the person who died left very little probate property, the surviving spouse is entitled to a minimum amount of the person's total property.
 This amount is called the spouse's elective share.
 It is approximately equal to one-third of the person's probate property and nonprobate property.
-The surviving spouse receives the Homestead Allowance, Family Allowance and Exempt Property in addition to the elective share.
+The surviving spouse receives the Homestead Allowance, Family Allowance, and Exempt Property in addition to the elective share.
 A surviving spouse may also be entitled to an additional $50,000 in certain situations.

 No. Stepparents, stepchildren and stepsiblings do not inherit any property if the person who died did not leave a Will.
 It does not make any difference if the stepfamily lived together for a long time.
 Relatives such as foster children or foster parents, grandparents who raise their grandchildren or any other relatives acting as surrogates are also not heirs.